Up until 2007, my cultural experience of the humble BBQ was usually a once in a year event. And it was rudimentary at best.

 When I read the above I thought of instantly the communal public BBQs that Australia is blessed with, and that Mr. Perfect uses, dotted across the majority of parks.

 “Processes of connection and belonging anchored through the use of culturally imbued objects and spaces are intensified for these men who have been dislocated”.

-Not only did I find this obscure text that supported my pure gut reasons for Mr. Perfect, but a 2014 Sydney Morning Herald newspaper article about “Why Australia's free barbecues are a national treasure” gave more even more affirmation, delving deep on our use of public BBQs:
+Not only did I find this obscure text that supported my pure gut reasons for Mr. Perfect, but a 2014 Sydney Morning Herald newspaper article by Daisy Dumas about “Why Australia's free barbecues are a national treasure” gave even more affirmation, delving deep into our use of public BBQs:

 “That culture is less about the food, or the location, or even the company, and all about a constantly evolving community or group coming together, creating a meal, lingering, socialising, sharing and basking in the sun and fresh air, unimpeded by the size of a home, or balcony or garden or a social pecking order…”